The Whole Truth and Nothing But the Truth: Faithful and Controllable Dialogue Response Generation with Dataflow Transduction and Constrained Decoding: Dataflow Transduction

 \subsection{Dataflow Transduction Procedure}

 Given a dataflow transducer $\mathcal{S}$ and a dataflow graph $G$ rooted at node $v_\texttt{root}$, we can transduce the graph into a QCFG as follows.
-The system starts by creating QCFG productions that can expand the start nonterminal $(t_\texttt{start}, v_\texttt{root})$.
+The system starts out by creating QCFG productions that can expand the start nonterminal $(t_\texttt{start}, v_\texttt{root})$.
 For each transduction rule in $\mathcal{R}$ whose head is $t_\texttt{start}$, it executes the body, which checks any additional conditions for whether the rule can be applied to $v_\texttt{root}$, binds variables, and uses the response template to create a QCFG production.
-For any new nonterminals that appear on the right-hand-sides of these productions, the system then recursively creates further QCFG productions, in the same way, that can expand those nonterminals.
-This recursive process continues until productions have been created for every nonterminal that appears in the QCFG.
+If these productions mention new nonterminals, the system recursively creates further QCFG productions, in the same way, that can expand those nonterminals.
+As a special case, to expand a nonterminal of the form $(\texttt{LEX},v)$, the system creates a QCFG production whose right-hand side gives the value of $v$, as rendered into natural language using a lexicalization function rather than a template; \eg a value \texttt{Integer(42)} would be rendered as \textit{``42''}.

+The recursive process continues until productions have been created for every nonterminal that appears in the QCFG.
 The resulting QCFG compactly represents a combinatorial space of possible responses.
+It will generally include multiple productions aligned to the same node $v$, created by different dataflow transduction rules.

+This mechanism can be used to copy simple values like strings and numbers from the dataflow graph, as well as to create more complex recursive descriptions.
+Note that (1) transduction rules are selected via their head but also condition on the dataflow graph through their body, and (2) all QCFG nonterminals are grounded in the dataflow graph.
+Together, this provides a means to ensure truthfulness when generating responses.

+Note there may be multiple transduction rules for each QCFG nonterminal $\beta_i$ and the QCFG may admit combinatorially many derivation trees.
+Each of these derivation trees derives a truthful response.
+However, since different trees use different rules, the responses may vary in their information content, presentation order, linguistic style, and choice of terminals.
+The amount of variation can be controlled by the author of the dataflow transducer.
+In this paper, we use a neural LM with constrained decoding to select a fluent and appropriate response from all these truthful responses, as described in the next section (\cref{sec:response_generation}).